 When implementing IPv6 VRRPv3 across a network with devices from other vendors, be aware of a potential interoperability issue with IPv6 VRRPv3 and other vendor equipment.
 RUCKUS has implemented IPv6 VRRPv3 functionality to comply with RFC 5798 and will interoperate comfortably with other vendors that support RFC 5798.

 VRRP Limitations on ICX Devices

 The implementation of VRRP varies across the ICX products.

-Virtual router IDs can range from 1 through 255, but some ICX devices only support up to 16 VRRP instances.
+Virtual router IDs can range from 1 through 255.

 Only IPv4 support is provided in VRRPv2.
 VRRPv3 supports both IPv4 and IPv6.